jhogsett/VFIformer-WebUI/README.md

 - loads images/image0.png and images/image2.png
 - interpolates three evenly-speced between frames
 - the original and new frames are put in `output/interpolated_frame0.png` ... `interpolated_frame4.png`
+- the `depth` argument specifies the number of *doublings* of the effective frame rate
+  - the number of newly created frames = 2 ** depth - 1

 # App Configuration